Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 2. Refresh Keyboard and Mouse events
 3. virtual Update()
 4. Clear Window to default color
-5. virtual Render() (Render with MSAA and PostProcessEffect, if they are enabled)
+5. Render (with MSAA and PostProcessEffect, if they are enabled)
-6. virtual LateRender (Render without any effect)
+6. LateRender (without any effect)
 7. Update Window

 ### Header: